 LG G3 vs Samsung S95C: picture

-For example, the LG G2 – one of the brightest OLED TVs yet – has a peak brightness of around 1000 nits in its most authentic picture modes, and while that's by no means objectively dull, there are plenty of LED-backlit rivals that can easily surpass it.
+For example, the LG G2 – one of the brightest pre-2023 OLED TVs – has a peak brightness of around 1000 nits in its most authentic picture modes, and while that's by no means objectively dull, there are plenty of LED-backlit rivals that can easily surpass it.

 LG G3 vs Samsung S95C: early verdict

 2023 might just be the biggest year for OLED TVs yet, as the two biggest players in the TV game are going head-to-head with brand-new OLED upgrades.
-These will both be vastly brighter than the OLEDs that have gone before them, and the way each one is achieving that brightness is markedly different to the other.
+These are both vastly brighter than the OLEDs that have gone before them, and the way each one is achieving that brightness is markedly different to the other.